HERITAGE & HACKS

 What will work in a system of multipurpose parts?

-Infinite ♾️ objects from just a couple of parts?
+Many ore maybe ♾️ objects from just a couple of parts?

-Let’s find them through collaboration in an evolutionary process.
 This is the Ikego experiment.

 We use construction toy systems as a metaphor because they are simple and easy to understand, which enables creative expression and collaboration.
 The brick system perfected by the LEGO company or erector sets come to mind as examples.